aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ## KarpenterNodeRole

-This section of the template  defines a node IAM role.
-Karpenter also needs an instance profile to associate the IAM role with EC2 instances as they launch.
+This section of the template defines the IAM role attached to the instance profile.
 Given a cluster name of `bob-karpenter-demo`, this role would end up being named `"KarpenterNodeRole-bob-karpenter-demo`.

 ```